SuperDisk/hUGETracker/manual/src/hUGETracker/effect-reference.md

 [^lfsr_lockup]:
 Switching the LFSR from "long mode" to "short mode" at a certain time ["locks up" the noise channel](https://gbdev.io/pandocs/Audio_details.html#noise-channel-ch4), silencing it until it's retriggered.
 This should happen consistently for an affected song, and may not appear in the tracker.

+[^slide_base]:
+Due to hardware limitations, `A` bases itself off of the instrument's *initial* volume, and doesn't take its envelope, if any, into account.

+## Tips and tricks

+- `A` stops the current instrument's envelope if one is active.
+  `A00` is probably not desirable (see footnote above[^slide_base]), so consider using it in a subpattern, so that it is only active for a single tick.
+- Using `C` causes a click, so prefer baking the volume into the instrument when possible.
+- Vibrato using repeated `2xx` and `1xx` effects can give better results and more intricate/detailed vibrato than `4xy`, especially in [subpatterns](./subpatterns.md).
+- Alternated `Fxx` effects can help with reaching decimal speeds.
+For example, alternating between `F04` and `F03` yields a speed of 3.5; cycling through `F01`, `F01`, `F02` and `F01` yields a speed of 1.25; and so on.
+- Notes without an instrument on their row can help with reducing noise, as the note isn't retriggered.
+  Of course, this only works if you weren't planning to change the instrument.

 [NR11]: https://gbdev.io/pandocs/Audio_Registers.html#ff11--nr11-channel-1-length-timer--duty-cycle
 [NR12]: https://gbdev.io/pandocs/Audio_Registers.html#ff12--nr12-channel-1-volume--envelope